reach-lab/MixWildGUI/index.md

 # MixWild #

-### Please submit your email prior to downloading the application so we can notify your of major software updates###
+### Please submit your email prior to downloading the application so we can notify you of major software updates###
 {% include formspree.html %}

 ### Download MixWild for Mac or PC ###